sara-nl/picasclient/README.md

 sbatch slurm-example.sh
 ```

-Now in a SLURM job array the work will be performed (you can set the number of array jobs in the script at `--array`) and each job will start polling the CouchDB instance for work.
+Now the work will be performed in parallel by a SLURM job array, and each job will start polling the CouchDB instance for work.
 Once the work is complete, the SLURM job will finish.
+You can set the number of array jobs in the script with `--array`.
+For more information on SLURM, see the [SLURM documentation](https://slurm.schedmd.com/).
 </details>